 We have registered for trademarks on the word “Luno” in many countries around the world, which helps kerb fraudsters from creating fake advertisements in many countries.

-We also have systems in place to automatically scan for phishing attempts and other fraudulent behaviour.
+We also have systems in place to automatically scan for phishing attempts and other types of fraudulent behaviour.

 Once we identify a phishing website, we take quick action to bring the fraudsters down.
 This includes, but is not limited to: